AwesomeController/serious-business/kickstarter/video_scripts/kitten_mittons.md

 I commissioned a team of top scientists and engineers to research potential solutions and bingo was his name-o.

+*SP trips and is seen to start to fall.
+Video cuts straight to him standing and walking again*

 Awesome Controller was born.

 *Still walking towards the camera*